fenago/python-networking-sysadmins/scripting/lab_guides/Lab_10.md

 The ftplib module
 ------------------------------------

-`ftplib` is a module in Python that provides all the functionality needed to perform various actions over the FTP protocol. `ftplib` contains the FTP client class, as well as some helper functions.
-Using this module, we can easily connect to an FTP server to retrieve multiple files and process them.
-By importing the `ftplib` module, we can use all the functionality it provides.

 In this section, we are going to cover how to do FTP transfers by using the `ftplib` module.
 We are going see various FTP objects.